-Our Love Of 'All-Natural' Is Causing A Vanilla Shortage
+Our Love Of 'All Natural' Is Causing A Vanilla Shortage

 The whole process takes months.
 It's so time-consuming and labor-intensive that during the decade that preceded the recent run-up of prices, some farmers simply gave up.
 Prices for vanilla were so low, it just wasn't worth the effort.
 "A lot of farmers abandoned their plantations during this time," Brand says.

 This brings us to the second factor in today's vanilla crisis.
 During that period of low prices, a lot of food companies were content to use a synthetic version of vanilla.
-This factory-made version is composed of a single chemical compound — vanillin — which is the main flavor compound in natural vanilla.
+This factory-made version is composed of a single chemical compound, vanillin, which is the main flavor compound in natural vanilla.

 Synthetic vanillin is much cheaper than natural vanilla.
 On the list of ingredients of, say, packaged cookies, it may show up as vanillin or simply "artificial flavors."